kddial/foosbot/README.md

-# Foosbot
+# Pongbot

-Foosbot is a Slack bot for recording foosball results and ranking players into a league.
-Players play pick-up games of first to 10, in any combination of 1v1 or 2v2 format and the bot will maintain a ranking order for the individual players.
+Pongbot is a Slack bot for recording ping pong / table tennis results and ranking players into a league.
+Players play pick-up games of first to 11 or 21, in any combination of 1v1 or 2v2 format and the bot will maintain a ranking order for the individual players.

 # Installation